yi15922/STA112_soccer_data/proposal/proposal.md

 to answer our question, we plan to construct a model which predicts the relative market value of any player in the European club league.

-Our data is a collection of the top 50 valuable players in the 2018-2019 European club season.
+Our data is a collection of the top 500 valuable players in the 2018-2019 European club season (data collected on 11/27/2018).
 The data comes from a professional German soccer statistics website titled “Transfermarkt”, which is a website dedicated to tracking player’s market values and performances.
 Transfermarkt.com is a leading media in reporting soccer transfer news and they have connections with all of the major leagues and clubs across Europe, South America, and Asia.
 The player statistics are generated after each match and analyzed by professional scouts and soccer analysts.
 Each observation is a player, and includes the variables name, position, number of matches, number of goals scored, number of own goals, number of assists, number of yellow cards, number of red cards, number of substitutions on, number of substitutions off, and market value.
 The data was obtained from transfermarkt.com through web scraping tools learned from the course, and the web\_scrape.R file can be found in this R project.
 We currently have 12 columns and 50 rows scraped, but may later during our analysis decide to obtain a few more columns and several more rows, depending on where our analysis leads us.

 ## Section 2.
 Data analysis plan